 Department of Structure and Dynamics of Nucleic Acids

-The main research aim is to provide unique insights into the role of molecular interactions in structure, dynamics, function and evolution of nucleic acids (RNA, DNA, and their complexes with other molecules), as well as chemical processes involved in origin of life.
+Our main research aim is to provide unique insights into the role of molecular interactions in structure, dynamics, function and evolution of nucleic acids (RNA, DNA, and their complexes with other molecules), as well as chemical processes involved in origin of life.
 Our research is highly interdisciplinary and we wish to bring modern physical-chemistry insights into structural and molecular biology, biochemistry and bioinformatics.
 We use a wide spectrum of state-of-the-art computational techniques, including explicit solvent molecular dynamics simulations, advanced ab initio quantum-chemical calculations and modern bioinformatics.
 For the origin of life research, we also utilize experimental methods.
 Due to interdisciplinary nature of our research, the background of our team is very diverse, including biologists, biophysicists, biochemists and physical chemists.
 As such, our research has impact also in some other areas of chemistry, such as physical, supramolecular and bioinorganic chemistry.

-Ab initio quantum chemical (QM) technique is state of the art physical-chemistry methodology that provides accurate and physically complete description of small model systems.
+3. Ab initio quantum chemical (QM) technique is state of the art physical-chemistry methodology that provides accurate and physically complete description of small model systems.
 The technique reveals direct structure – energy relations that cannot be obtained by any other technique.
 Such calculations have indispensable role in reference evaluation of nature and magnitude of all kinds of molecular energy contributions that shape up nucleic acids, such as base stacking, base pairing, backbone conformational preferences, etc. QM calculations allow to study chemical reactions at a level of electronic structure changes.

-Hybrid quantum-classical (QM/MM) methods, Structural bioinformatics
+Other utilized methods: Hybrid quantum-classical (QM/MM) methods, Structural bioinformatics

 Our modern computational methods are often combined with many experimental techniques (NMR, X-Ray, high-energy lasers, biochemical techniques) mostly via numerous collaborations.
 We collaborate with ~30 foreign and Czech laboratories.
 We publish about 20 papers annually and belong to the most cited Czech research groups.
 See the full list of papers on this web page.
 We have excellent in-house computer facilities, which are regularly upgraded.

 We currently work in several mutually interrelated research areas

-- RNA structural dynamics, folding and catalysis.
+RNA structural dynamics, folding and catalysis.

-- DNA, with focus on G-quadruplexes.
+DNA, with focus on G-quadruplexes.

-- Diverse types of quantum-chemical studies on nucleic acids systems.
+Diverse types of quantum-chemical studies on nucleic acids systems.

-- Origin of life (prebiotic chemistry), i.e., creation of the simplest chemical life on our planet (or anywhere else in the Universe), with a specific attention paid to the formamide pathway to template-free synthesis of the first RNA molecules.
+Origin of life (prebiotic chemistry), i.e., creation of the simplest chemical life on our planet (or anywhere else in the Universe), with a specific attention paid to the formamide pathway to template-free synthesis of the first RNA molecules.
 This specific project includes also in house experimental research.

 Besides studies of specific systems, we are also involved extensively in method testing/development, mainly in the field of parametrization of molecular mechanical force fields for DNA and RNA.